CESOP explained

 1. Intelligent Rule Engine:

-A scalable and intelligent solution that analyses large volumes of payment data and identifies reportable cross-border transactions as defined within the Directive applicable to certain PSPs requiring to report such data to be stored in a CESOP.
+A scalable and intelligent solution that analyses large volumes of payment data and identifies reportable cross-border transactions as defined within the Directive applicable to certain PSPs requiring to report such data to be stored in the CESOP database.
 The solution leverages on a sophisticated and flexible rule engine to aggregate payment data across your various products and determine in which Member State(s) you may have a reporting obligation.
 Our team has translated the business logic within the rules engine to enable the solution to accurately identify the cross-border payments in line with the various scenarios identified within CESOP guidelines.

 2. Multi-Jurisdiction Report Generator: